bridget-basiq/developers/content/setup-&-integration/API-Basics/setup/status-error-codes.md

 ---
 title: Status & Error Codes
-description: Status & Error Codes placeholder description...
+description: Get a clear overview of how to handle chargetrip's API status & error codes
-order: 4
+order: 3

 statuses:
 - 200